Why is the Herbalist Certification School’s Reputation so Important?

 Potential herbalist employers know that an “Herbalist Masters Degree” is a marketing term.
 They will rely on a student’s Herbalist Certification school, and the reputation of that school amongst the healing community to assess the graduate’s potential fit with the employer’s healing model.

 How to Get an Herbalist Certification

-The East West Herbal School offers an Herbalist Certification of Completion to its herb school graduates.
+The East West Herb School offers a Certificate of Completion to students finishing each herbal course.
 When selecting an herbal training, if you base your decision on an advertised herbalist accreditation certification, promise of an herbalist degree, credential of master herbalist’s degree, or other such authorizations, know that there is no legal recognition in the United States for these titles.

 The most an herb school or course can legitimately provide is a certificate of completion in their course, irrespective of content.
 This is what the East West Course presently offers its USA graduates.

 Students who are investigating different distance-learning or on-site herbal schools should not be misled by false claims of herbalist accreditation or master herbalist degrees that ultimately mean nothing in terms of legal status in the USA.

 The East West School of Herbology encourages all students to carefully document and record any and all herbal or related studies they experience and keep records of all cases they treat with herbs, professional or otherwise.
 This may be important for any future accrediting or licensing of herbalists in the USA.
 For now, consider this course of study: